 Beijing is a hotpot of millions of people.
 Even the supposedly serene, peaceful ancient garden by the Forbidden Palace turns out to be a chaotic flood of people running between the palace and the Tiananmen Square.
-I stopped at one point, sighed and realized that my quite inner self was crying for some peace as I was trying to read the histories of some of the old rare bonsais.
+I stopped at one point, sighed and realized that my quiet inner self was crying for some peace as I was trying to read the histories of some of the old rare bonsais.

 I heard people saying that in Beijing it helps to follow others for tourist attractions if you don’t know your way.
 I witnessed that by trying to figure out on my way to Tiananmen.
-But my conviction soon hit the great wall of doubt when I followed thousands of people at the Beijing train station but ended up in wrong places several times for getting my id verified for my ticket.
-From the moment I reached the station to the point I stood at the gate of the train was a matter of 2 hours of ordeal, that too standing under a downpour.
+But my conviction soon hit the great wall of the doubt when I followed thousands of people at the Beijing train station but ended up in wrong places several times for getting my id verified for my ticket.
+From the moment I reached the station to the point, I stood at the gate of the train was a matter of 2 hours of ordeal, that too standing under a downpour.

 长春（Changchun – ‘Long Spring’）

 Changchun right from the point of my arrival threw a formidable challenge to me that it was willing to be soft on me on many things but not on the language barrier.
 At the station, I was able to get into a cab.
 I held the seats tight as I couldn’t find the seat belts and the rugged, shaved-head young driver with a cigarette between his fingers drove the cab as if he were training himself for the coming F1 race in Shanghai.
 My curiosity to communicate in broken Chinese with the cab driver, as I did in Beijing earlier, evaporated in fear with my eyes sticking on the road.
 I was happy to reach the hotel and with 3 RMB tips, the driver recovered all his lost energy to get out of his cab and helped me with the luggage.